jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The hatred between Catholics and Protestants should sound scarily similar.
 Left and Right hate each other just as much today.
 But today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Neither Right or Left can see or admit; they're both very similar because both are way behind the times in our modern age.

-Their outdatedness and hatred is what's causing our civilization to struggle.
+Their outdatedness and hatred are what's causing our civilization to struggle.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _These yahoos are what "Left/Right" philosophies have devolved to.
 Ms. Obama gave a speech, how can it be great or horrible?
 This pettiness isn't politics.
 But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
-Real politics puts modern technology in ordinary people's hands.
+Real politics put modern technology into ordinary people's hands.
 Once we demand that, so will our politicians._

 ## The Internet Age Needs a New Philosophy